Are you considering a home restoration project? Here are some things to think about first.

 A historic home is something to be celebrated and appreciated no matter what stage the restoration is at.
 A restored (or remodeled) home benefits the structure and your lifestyle and increases the resale value.

 If you have stories about historic homes you’ve been involved with or have helped save, we’d love to hear from you.
-Contact us via the Contact Us page or give us a call at 214.751.2304.
+Contact us via the Contact Us page.